datacommonsorg/data/scripts/us_epa/parent_company/README.md

 We create a Node for each unique Parent Company contained in the table:
 V_PARENT_COMPANY_INFO.
-However, since there is no unique "id" for these companies, we create one using the name (the ID is set to the dcid: and only includes alphanumeric characters).
+However, since there is no unique "id" for these companies, we create one using the name (the ID is set to the dcid).
+This name to ID scheme only retains the alphanumeric characters and removes all others.
+As as example, names "Abc & Xyz Co.
+LLC " and "Abc & Xyz Co., LLC" would both get converted to "dcid:EpaParentCompany/AbcXyzCoLLC".

 We use the existing epaGhgrpFacility Ids which already exist in Data Commons to create an ownership mapping (EpaOrganizationOwnership) between the facility and Parent Companies for each year.
-Note that the ownership is expepressed via a percentage and if no percentage is provided it is assumed to be 100.
+Note that the ownership is expressed via a percentage and if no percentage is provided it is assumed to be 100.

 ## Generating and Validating Artifacts